unattended-backpack/hierophant/README.md

 ## Vast.ai integration (recommended)

 If you don't have spare GPUs sitting around it is recommended to use Vast.ai to automatically manage your Contemplants.
-Check out our [Magister](https://github.com/unattended-backpack/magister) repo for automatic allocation & deallocation of Vast.ai Contemplant instances.
+Check out the [Quickstart](#quickstart) section to use [Magister](https://github.com/unattended-backpack/magister) to automatically allocate and deallocate machines with GPUs running `contemplant`.

 # Architecture